shimaalizadeh/Electrokinetic_porous_networks/input_files/README.md

 The inpout file Network.in consists of 3 main sections that are need to be provided back to back.
-Below you can find out how to fill each part:
+Below you can find out how to fill each part.
+The example describes each part for the toy problem displayed in Electrokinetic_porous_networks folder.

 -The first part if for pores' data.
 Note that each pore has an id from 0 to num_pores-1 There are 10 columns that are respectively: